Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL

 This section summarises the Isabelle components for predicate transformers and the verification component based on $\MKA$.
 More detailed information can be found in the proof documents for these components~\cite{afp:vericomp,afp:transem}.

 The $\MKA$ component is integrated into the Kleene algebra hierarchy that formalises variants of Kleene algebras~\cite{afp:ka} and modal Kleene algebras~\cite{afp:kad}, as outlined in Section~\ref{sec:KA} and~\ref{sec:MKA}.
 In these mathematical components, algebras are formalised as type classes, their models via instantiation and interpretation statements.
-For Kleene algebras, a large number of computationally interesting models has been developed; for $\MKA$ only the relational model is present in the Archive of Formal Proofs.
+For Kleene algebras, many computationally interesting models have been formalised; for $\MKA$ only the relational model is present in the Archive of Formal Proofs.
 The state transformer model has been formalised for quantales in a different component~\cite{afp:transem}.

-Instantiation and interpretation statements have several purposes.
+Instantiation and interpretation statements have several purposes in Isabelle.
 They make algebraic facts available in all models, establish soundness of algebraic hierarchies and ultimately make the axiomatic approaches consistent with respect to Isabelle's small trustworthy core.
 Finally, they unify developments of multiple concrete semantics.